-Product yield is key to the economics of a plant’s operation.
-In a frac sand operation, the product yield is the relation between tons of sand grain liberated for sale and the actual tons of material mined.
-An analysis of the core sample will determine the product quantity per ton of material mined.
-The product yield in relation with the product in the mine should be in the neighborhood of 75%.
+Product yield in relation to the product mined is key to the economics of a plant’s operation.
+In a frac sand operation, the product yield is the relation between tons of product processed for sale and the actual tons of material mined.
+This product yield ratio should be in the neighborhood of 75%.

 In order to improve frac sand product yield, the following is a recommended course of action:

 - Verify that the main crusher is adequately sized for the vertical shaft impactors (VSI).
 This equipment tends to choke easily due to limitations at the feed point.
 The rock size exiting the crusher is important for the proper operation of the VSI.